JennTropiano/MScThesis/README.md

 # Specific Leaf Area (SLA) Image Processing Pipeline
-Source coding for processing SLA photographs.<br />
+This repository containes source code to process plant images for SLA.<br />
-To run this analysis your machine much have Python 3.8 and ImageJ version 1.52s installed.
+To run this analysis your machine much have Python 3.8 and ImageJ version 1.52s installed. <br \>
 The script "SLA_automation.py" was written specifically for the file naming and folder system that I used for my Masters thesis.
-However this can be easily altered inside the scripts for what you are looking for.<br />
+However this can be easily altered inside the scripts depending on what folder you are looking for.<br />
 The other script was integrated into the python script for a simple automation technique for multiple batch processing of ImageJ software.<br />
 The python modules were called in first then the directory containing the photographs was sourced.<br />
 Using glob the specific file folder of "Photos/RW" was located for every subfolder inside the first sourced directory.<br />